UBC-MDS/DSCI_522_Group411/src/hypothesis_test.md

   - total\_bags
   - type
   - month

-It is surprising that the features region and PLU are not significant at a significance level of 0.05.
+  - region

 However, we should be cautious not to use the p-value significance as a stand alone measure to determine if these features are correlated with the target.
 We will also conduct a multicollinearity test to determine if any of the features are redundant.
 We will then use these results to serve as a validation for our final feature importances model.